Syndicode

 Defects are possible at each stage, so it’s important to ensure all participants adhere to the quality standards.

 What will happen if you neglect QA?
-Software bugs are known for causing the losses of millions of dollars, like Nissan’s airbag software issue or Starbucks serving coffee for free due to a mistake in its POS system.
+Software bugs are known for causing millions of dollars of losses, such as Nissan’s airbag software issue or Starbucks’s service of coffee for free due to a mistake in its POS system.

 But even if the worst thing a malfunction can do is disappoint a user, it still leads to major reputation losses.
 Equifax, an American credit reporting agency, is still recovering from the security breach caused by a bug in 2018 that caused a 28% share fall.